studerus/pepper-android-realtime-chat/README.md

 - Locations saved during active mapping are most accurate
 - Locations saved after mapping are less precise but still functional
 - For best results, save important locations during the mapping process

+**"My saved locations disappeared"**
+- Creating a new map automatically deletes all existing locations
+- This prevents navigation errors caused by incompatible coordinate systems
+- Each map creates its own coordinate system, making old locations invalid
+- Simply re-save your important locations after creating the new map

 ### Logging
 The app provides detailed logs for debugging: